 Spring break is just around the corner!
-If you’re trying to live a frugal lifestyle and can’t spend a fortune on a vacation (or you just don’t want to), here are some fun ideas for a stay-cation over spring break!
+If you’re trying to live a frugal lifestyle and can’t spend a fortune on a vacation (or you just don’t want to), here are fun and unique ideas for a Spring Break staycation!

 If you live somewhere with an ocean nearby (or even a few hours away), then you should head to the beach!
-Depending on where the beach is located (a warmer climate like Florida or a cooler climate like Oregon), you may end up swimming, playing in the sand, or exploring.
-Be sure to dress appropriately and bring the right toys!
+Depending on the weather and where the beach is located (a warmer climate like Florida or a cooler climate like Oregon), you may end up swimming, playing in the sand, or exploring.
+Be sure to dress appropriately and bring the right toys and sunscreen!

 Do you live in the city with friends in the country?
 Or maybe the reverse?
 See if your friends would be willing to house swap with you for a week!
 It would put you near activities that you may not get to do very often, and being a new place will feel like vacation for you and your kids without the cost of lodging.
 (If you’re worried about having a clean house for your friend to stay in, choose a family who won’t care!)

 The best way to increase your happiness is to bring happiness to others.
 Do some research and see what volunteer opportunities are in your area that your children can help with.
 If you aren’t sure where to begin, check out the app called Just Serve.
 They have lists of local needs in many locations!

 Sometimes camping is difficult, especially with younger children.
 And let’s face it, when you start ageing, your back just doesn’t feel the same after sleeping on the hard ground.

 By setting up the tent in your own backyard (or in the living room), your kids can get the fun of a campout without the effort of actually going to a campground with the whole family.
 Kids love sleeping in sleeping bags, just cover the tent with fairy lights for an added magical touch at night time.